Eric Swalwell Accuses Donald Trump Of An ‘Extortion Scheme’ Involving Ukraine

-Eric Swalwell, a member of the House Intelligence Committee, made his view of the president’s actions at the center of of the impeachment inquiry clear Sunday, accusing President Donald Trump of involvement in an “extortion scheme.”
+Eric Swalwell, a member of the House Intelligence Committee, made his view of the president’s actions at the center of the impeachment inquiry clear, accusing President Donald Trump of involvement in an “extortion scheme.”

-Swalwell made the comments on an appearance Sunday to CBS News anchor Margaret Brennan on Face The Nation.
+Swalwell made the comments to CBS News anchor Margaret Brennan on an appearance on Sunday’s Face The Nation.
 Swalwell, a California Democrat, said that while there was evidence to move forward with the inquiry, he believed it was important to not draw any finite conclusions yet and ensured Brennan that the president was going to get due process in the impeachment process.

 “It’s important that the president has due process,” Swalwell said.
 “And evidence is not a conclusion.
 We have enough evidence from the depositions that we’ve done to warrant bringing this forward.
 Evidence of an extortion scheme, using taxpayer dollars to ask a foreign government to investigate the president’s opponent.
 But it’s important that the people raise their right hands and face questions from both Democrats and Republicans.
 The president is going to get that.”